Anomalous transport in U(1)-symmetric quantum circuits: Declaration statements

 The simulations were performed on the Luxembourg national supercomputer MeluXina, and the authors thank the LuxProvide teams for their expert support.
 The authors thank members of the QuSys group for discussions throughout the project.
 A.S. and J.G. acknowledge Iman Marvian for insightful conversations.
+A.N.-K. acknowledges support through the SFI-IRC Postdoctoral Fellowship GOIPD/2025/1504.
 S.D. acknowledges support through the SFI-IRC Pathway Grant 22/PATH-S/10812.
 J.G. is supported by a SFI-Royal Society University Research Fellowship and is grateful to IBM Ireland and for generous financial support.
 A.S., A.N.-K., and J.G. gratefully acknowledge the financial support provided by Microsoft Ireland for their research.